 Spotify has faced a hit back this year from the #BrokenRecord campaign and reports that artists are not being paid fairly.
 The ‘Tip Jar’ Spotify activated for artists since the Covid-19 pandemic shut down live music and has been called a ‘slap in the face’.
-Yet, the streaming giant’s recent acquisition of SoundBetter might just be a move that lets millions of artists fairly monetise their skills online.
+Yet, the streaming giant’s recent acquisition of SoundBetter might just be a move that lets millions of artists fairly monetize their skills online.
 This brings us to our SoundBetter review.

 But what is SoundBetter?
 Are there SoundBetter alternatives that are better for artists?
 Is it worth the hype?